 Absolutely, multiple houseplants can be planted in one container.
 Think about it.
 In the garden, we regularly combine different plants together.
 If you’ve ever bought or received a basket of live plants for a gift, you will see that the florist combined several plants.

 There are, of course, a few rules of thumb about houseplant container mixing.
 Houseplants in one container should share the same growing conditions.
 It wouldn’t work very well to combine a cactus with a fern, for instance.
-Many types of succulent plants, however, are right at home with cactus or other succulents.
+Many types of succulent plants, however, are right at home with cacti or other succulents.